12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 📱 Stay Connected

 Get a European eSIM (Airalo or Holafly, ~$15 for 2 weeks, 10GB).
-Ireland, Denmark, and Sweden are included on most EU roaming plans — confirm Ireland + Scandinavia in one bundle before you buy.
+Confirm one bundle covers Denmark, Sweden, Ireland, and the UK before you buy.

 🍺 Drinking Ages